 4 - If verbally attacked, then what is it that they want from you?
 If you can immediately give it to them, then do so.
 Be agreeable, and help them through their wave of anger.

-5 - Of course, you can always slowly back away, get distance, turn and walk or run.
+5 - Of course, you can always slowly back away, get distance, walk or run.

-Even though you are careful where you go, and try to avoid upsetting other people, something may still go wrong.
+Even though you are careful where you go, and try to avoid upsetting others, something may still go wrong.
 After all, you can't shut yourself away in fear...

-YOU have a happy life to live :)
+YOU have a happy life to live... right :)